Archery is a unique sport as it involves both physical skill and mental focus to execute the shot needed as you aim.

 Remember that when you make a full draw on the bow, is your back tension steady and constant against the force of the bow

-Using this exercise is like a self-examination on your part of what you have to work on.
+Using this exercise is like a self-examination on your part of what you’ve to work on.

 You’ll focus on your stance and form with extra attention on the head position and back tension.